 How the ham sandwiches were made once people got home varied.
 Some would spread the bread simply with butter, add ham, and eat.
 Others swear by a smear of mustard or relish or the addition of cheese.
 In some households, the "hot ham and rolls" tradition also included a dozen doughnuts.

 Any way you slice it, the tradition is alive and well.
-And here are dozen spots where you can get your fix.
+And here are over a dozen spots where you can get your fix.

 1. Aggie's Bakery & Cake Shop